mfarache/jekyll-now/_posts/2018-3-1-Tools-to-increase-productivity-as-developer.md

 A full catalog of cool things can be seen at [fzf - functions examples][9], so give it a go

-# 4. The silver search
+# 4. The silver searcher

 How many times do you search for specific way of doing things on your favourite language.
 There is many boilerplate code that you have done in the past and you wish you had handy to reuse some lines, or have a look some trick you did with a library, etc.